JakeSalter-Coder/imgc/README.md

     my-photo2.webp # same subject as banana.png
     ```

-- `-q <percentage>` Quality of the conversion, provided as a percentage.
+- `-q <PERCENTAGE>` Quality of the conversion, provided as a percentage.
     - Example `imgc -q 90 *.png jpg` produces jpg images from the png
         source with 90% quality.
 - `-R` Recursive.
 This will traverse the root directory and apply the given command on all child directories.